Snapchat/KeyDB-docs/docs/config-file.md

 ########################## CLUSTER DOCKER/NAT support  ########################

-# In certain deployments, Redis Cluster nodes address discovery fails, because
+# In certain deployments, KeyDB Cluster nodes address discovery fails, because
 # addresses are NAT-ted or because ports are forwarded (the typical case is
 # Docker and other containers).
 #
-# In order to make Redis Cluster working in such environments, a static
+# In order to make KeyDB Cluster working in such environments, a static
 # configuration where each node knows its public address is needed.
 The
 # following two options are used for this scope, and are:
 #